greenforge-labs/codescribe/README.md

     ![Step 2](docs/step_2.png)

-3. Select the blank toolbar at the bottom of the list and click "Add toolbar".Call it `Scripts`.
+3. Select the blank toolbar at the bottom of the list and click "Add toolbar".
+Call it `Scripts`.

     ![Step 3](docs/step_3.png)